 For the second scenario, we assume the form of $f(y|x,\theta)$ in $(\ref{Eq:EDPM_setup_sim})$ to be

-One thing to note here is that we get less SD value when using higher values of $N$ and $M_k$s than using $M_k=M \forall k$.
-I think the reason might be when we are using high number of $N$ and $M_ks$, the some homogeneous data points are put into different very small size clusters, resulting in a decrease of both the between group and within groups variances.
-However, if we assume $M_k=M \forall k$, the clustering algorithm puts some heterogeneous points in the same cluster, leading to a higher within cluster variances, and hence, an overall higher variance.

 The results can be found in the Table $\ref{tab:tab_100_true_nomix}$.
-Similar to the first scenario, we see the equality in estimation of the batch means for all the choices of $N$ and $M_k$; however, lower (though the difference is less than the first setup) SD for $N$ and $M_k$ chosen from $(\ref{eq:cluster_values})$ for most quantiles suggests the MCMC algorithm mixes better than using arbitrarily large $N$ and $M_k$.
+Similar to the first scenario, we see the equality in estimation of the batch means for all the choices of $N$ and $M_k$; however, lower (though the difference is less than the first setup) SD for $N$ and $M_k$ chosen from $(\ref{eq:cluster_values})$ for almost all quantiles indicates the MCMC algorithm mixes better than using arbitrarily large $N$ and $M_k$.

-One thing to note from both these simulations is that with the increment of dimension of $X$, the batch SD values decrease.